TaaoWen/PSC_AgentBasedModellingCode/README.md

 There are 3 parts in `main.py`.
 The initial parameter setting, function, and `Agents` class can be used in all 3 parts.

 1. **Basic figures**: Users only need to click 'Run files' or `F5` to run this part.
-Users can obtain the final figures that show the environment and positions of sheep and wolves (with different color).
-Users can also obtain the environment after modelling and the total amount stored by all the agents at each step by uncommenting some lines, the specific information can be found in `main.py`.
+Users can obtain the final visualized figure that shows the environment and positions of sheep and wolves (with different color).
+Users can also obtain the environment after modelling and the total amount stored by all the agents at each step in `.txt` files by uncommenting some lines based on the introduction in `main.py`.
 2. **Animation**: Users only need to click 'Run files' or `F5` to run this part.
-Users can get a GIF of the agent moving in the environment.
-The figure will show the agent’s movement and state (live or death), as well as the amount of grass in each point.
+Users can get a GIF of agents (wolves and sheep) moving in the environment that shows agents’ movement and state, as well as the amount of grass in each point.
 3. **GUI design**: Users only need to click 'Run files' to run this part.
-In GUI, users need to click 'Run model'.
-The same results in the 2nd part will be obtained.
+The same results in "Animation" can be obtained, but users need to click 'Run model' in GUI.

 ---

 **Known issues:**

 There are no known issues now.

+Please note that the test code below may be different from the final version, but it does **NOT** change the final outcome and performance of the code.

 ---